hbui36/CS4641/index.md

 ### Introduction

-Many communites in Africa are regularly impacted by movements of certain wildlife populations.
+Many communities in Africa are regularly impacted by movements of certain wildlife populations.
 We propose that a machine learning model could be used in coordination with motion-activated camera traps to identify movements of certain wildlife populations and understand when these populations might pose a risk to these communities[[2]](https://doi.org/10.1038/sdata.2015.26).

 ### Problem Definition